shreytheshreyas/tp/docs/UserGuide.md

 * The `TASK_INDEX` must be a positive integer.
 * The task must exist before a description can be added.
-* The user must be in Project View before adding a description to a task.
+* You must be in ProjectView before adding a description to a task.

 Example of usage:

-* `description p/1 d/Project for Comapany X`.
-Adds the description `Project for Company X` to the first task in the task list.
+* `description p/1 d/The bug reports are 2 pages long`.
+Adds the description
+`The bug reports are 2 pages long` to the first task in the task list.

 ### Deleting a task: `delete`
 Deletes a task from the task list.